muldjord/boris/README.md

 * Moved all '_flee' behaviours into a single behaviour that checks 'msec' variable to determine direction
 * Moved all '_sad' behaviours into a single behaviour that checks 'fsec' variable to determine direction
 * Moved all '_wave' behaviours into a single behaviour that checks 'fsec' and 'msec' variables to determine direction
+* Reversed hunger and toilet stats visually to avoid confusion in connection with behaviours which check or manipulate those stats

 #### Version 3.0.1 (15th September 2020):
 * Boris now sometimes farts in his sleep, a very important feature